Second Seminole War: Jesup takes command

 In 1836, the U.S. Army had just four Major Generals.
 Alexander Macomb, Jr. was the commanding general of the Army.
 Edmund Gaines and Winfield Scott had each taken to the field and failed to defeat the Seminoles.
 Thomas Jesup was the last Major General available.
 Jesup had just suppressed an uprising by the Creeks of western Georgia and eastern Alabama (the Creek War of 1836), upstaging Winfield Scott in the process.
 Jesup brought a new approach to the war.
 Instead of sending large columns out to try to force the Seminoles into a set-piece battle, he concentrated on wearing the Seminoles down.
 This required a large military presence in Florida, and Jesup eventually had a force of more than 9,000 men under his command.
-About half of the force were volunteers and militia.
-It also included a brigade of Marines, and Navy and United States Revenue Cutter Service (AKA: Revenue Marine) personnel patrolling the coast and inland rivers and streams.
+About half of the force were volunteers and militia; he also brought a regiment of friendly Creeks from Alabama who had been involved in the Second Creek War.
+The force also included a brigade of Marines, and Navy and United States Revenue Cutter Service (AKA: Revenue Marine) personnel patrolling the coast and inland rivers and streams.
 In all the Revenue Marine committed 8 Cutters to operations in Florida during the war.

 The U.S. Navy and the Revenue Marine both worked with the Army from the beginning of the war.
 Navy ships and revenue cutters ferried men and supplies to Army posts.
 They patrolled the Florida coast to gather information on and intercept Seminoles, and to block smuggling of arms and supplies to the Seminoles.
 Sailors and Marines helped man Army forts that were short of manpower.
 Sailors, Marines, and the Cuttermen of the Revenue Marine participated in expeditions into the interior of Florida, both by boat and on land.
 Against those numbers the Seminoles had started the war with between 900 and 1,400 warriors, and with no means of replacing their losses.
+The total population of the Seminoles in 1836 was estimated at 6,000 up to 10,000 people.